-STATE OF RHODE ISLAND SUPREME COURT
+STATE OF RHODE ISLAND SUPERIOR COURT

+PROVIDENCE, S.C.

+FEDERAL HILL CAPITAL, LLC,)

+CHRISTOPHER MUSACCHIO, ALEJANDRO)

-FEDERAL HILL CAPITAL, LLC, CHRISTOPHER MUSACCHIO, ALEJANDRO AMAYA, WILLIAM SMITH, AND COREY KOSSIN,)))
+AMAYA, WILLIAM SMITH, AND

-Appellants,)

-v.)
-SU-2018-0114-A

-CITY OF PROVIDENCE by and through its Treasurer, James Lombardi, JORGE ELORZA, in his official capacity as Mayor of Providence, and JEFFREY L. LYKINS, in his official capacity as Director of the Providence Department of Inspection and Standards, Appeal from Superior Court C.A.
-No. PC-2016-0808))

-Respondents.)
+COREY KOSSIN,)

+)

+Plaintiffs,)

+)

+V.) C.A.
+No. PC-2016-0808

+)

+CITY OF PROVIDENCE by and through its)

+Treasurer, James Lombardi, JORGE ELORZA,)

+in his official capacity as Mayor of Providence,)

+and JEFFREY L. LYKINS, in his official)

+capacity as Director of the Providence)

+Department of Inspection and Standards,)

+)

+Defendants.